curvelogic/eucalypt.old/docs/philosophy-lang.md

   gain nothing from the ideas that the word `bind` conveys when trying to understand program text.

-- Eucalypt plain ignores the notion that program text should be readable as English text.
+- Eucalypt just plain ignores the notion that program text should be readable as English text.
 This (well motivated) idea has made a resurgence in recent years through the back door of internal DSLs and "fluent" Java interfaces [^3].
 There is much merit in languages supple enough to allow the APIs to approach the natural means of expression of the problem domain.
-However, problem domains often have their own technical jargon and notation which suit their purpose better than natural language so it cuts both ways.
+However, problem domains frequently have their own technical jargon and notation which suit their purpose better than natural language so it cuts both ways.
   Program text should be approachable by its target audience but that does not mean it should make no demands of its target audience.

 These stances lead directly to several slightly esoteric aspects of Eucalypt that may be obnoxious to some: